MarounHaddad/Tracking-community-evolution-with-graph-autoencoders/README.md

 ## Benchmarks
 We compare TrackGAE to three well-known methods for community tracking:

-- Green et al[], this method uses the Jaccard Index as a similarity measure and a manually defined similarity threshold.
+- Green et al[5], this method uses the Jaccard Index as a similarity measure and a manually defined similarity threshold.
-- GED[], this method calculates the Inclusion metric which evaluates the quantity and quality of the compared clusters.
+- GED[3], this method calculates the Inclusion metric which evaluates the quantity and quality of the compared clusters.
 The quantity is the Jaccard Index while the quality metric can be any node centrality measure.
 The Inclusion measure is calculated as the product Quantity x Quality.
 GED uses two manually defined similarity thresholds alpha and beta.
-- Mutual Transition [], this method uses a normalized Burt matrix in order to calculate a similarity measure between the clusters.
+- Mutual Transition [7], this method uses a normalized Burt matrix in order to calculate a similarity measure between the clusters.
 The Mutual Transition score is calculated as the sum of the harmonic mean between the normalized Burt matrix vectors of two clusters.
-Unlike the other methods, in [] the similarity threshold is derived automatically from the Mutual Transition scores calculated between all clusters.
+Unlike the other methods, in [7] the similarity threshold is derived automatically from the Mutual Transition scores calculated between all clusters.

 ## Preliminary results
-Below we display some preliminary results with TrackGAE applied on dynamic graphs generated with Dancer[].
+Below we display some preliminary results with TrackGAE applied on dynamic graphs generated with Dancer[1].
 Dancer is a tool that allows the user to generate synthetic dynamic graphs with an emphasis on dynamic clusters.
 The Supergraph images displayed below are generated by Dancer, the IDs of the clusters are highlighted in red.
 We display the sequences generated by each model, plus the evaluation metrics calculated for each result.
 We also display the events generated by TrackGAE and the summary of the total events generated by every model.

 ### Example 1